Demographics of New York City: Income

-New York City has a high degree of income variation.
-In 2005 the median household income in the highest census tract was reported to be $188,697, while in the lowest it was $9,320.
-The variance is driven by wage growth in high income brackets, while wages have stagnated for middle and lower income brackets.
-In 2006 the average weekly wage in Manhattan was $1,453, the highest and fastest growing among the largest counties in the United States.
-The borough is also experiencing a "baby boom" among the wealthy that is unique among U.S. cities.
-Since 2000, the number of children under age 5 living in Manhattan has grown by more than 32%.

 In 2000, about 3 out of every 10 New York City housing units were owner-occupied, compared to about 2 owner-occupied units out of every 3 units in the U.S. as a whole.
 Rental vacancy is usually between 3% and 4.5%, well below the 5% threshold defined to be a housing emergency, justifying the continuation of rent control and rent stabilization.
 About 33% of rental units fall under rent stabilization, according to which increases are adjudicated periodically by city agencies.
 Rent control covers only a very small number of rental units.
 Some critics point to New York City's strict zoning and other regulations as partial causes for the housing shortage, but during the city's decline in population from the 1960s through the 1980s, a large number of apartment buildings suffered suspected arson fires or were abandoned by their owners.
 Once the population trend was reversed, with rising prospects for rentals and sales, new construction has resumed, but generally for purchasers in higher income brackets.